dong-zeyu/CAS_Auto_Login/README.md

 **password**: CAS login password

+**interval_check_network**: In second.
+Define the interval to check network status.
+So the program will response in at most *interval_check_network* time after the network is failed.
+Recommend value is 10.

 **interval_retry_connection**: In second.
-If the status check failed (e.g. the server was down or there is no Internet connection), how long the program will wait before next attempt.
-Default value is 30.
+If login was failed (e.g. the server was down or error username/password), how long the program will wait before next attempt.
+Recommend value is 60.

-**max_times_retry_login**: Maximum time the program will try to login to the server.
-Default value is 5.